ambish-creature/KCISLK_discord_verification_bot/README.md

 ## Cloning the Repository & cd the directory & Installing Dependencies
 `Bash` / `macOS` / `Lunix` users:
-Open your `terminal` with root / administrator and run the following command:
+Open your `terminal` with `root` / `administrator` and run the following command:

 ```bash
 git clone https://github.com/ambish-creature/KCISLK_discord_verification_bot.git && cd KCISLK_discord_verification_bot; \
 pip install discord discord.py discord-py-slash-command
 ```
 ### Change the bot code:
-open `bot0.py`, find the line "TOKEN", and replace the token with the one I've sent on the discord group.
+open `bot0.py`, find the line "TOKEN" in line 16, and replace the token with the one I've sent on the discord group.

 ### Run the bot: